ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     `EdmUploadAgent.exe /Authorize`

-3. Sign in using your work or school account for Office 365.
+3. Sign in with your work or school account for Office 365.

 The next step is to use the EDM Upload Agent to index the sensitive data, and then upload the indexed data.